Läther: Recording sessions

 Läther was assembled by Zappa in 1977 from a wide variety of recording sessions stretching back as far as eight years, but mostly between 1972 and 1976.
 The tracks utilize a constantly changing cast of backing musicians.
 Most of the songs on Läther are linked together with bits of musical sound effects (musique concrète) and comic dialog from Zappa band members, Terry Bozzio, Patrick O'Hearn, and Davey Moire.
 More of these same bits, or "grouts" as Zappa allegedly called them, appear on other albums such as Sheik Yerbouti.

+The album's opener "Re-Gyptian Strut" comes from December 1974 sessions at Caribou Ranch in Colorado.
+"Flambé" and "Spider of Destiny" were also recorded at the ranch with additional overdubs in 1976 at the Los Angeles Record Plant.
+These three are among the songs written by Zappa in 1972 for a stage musical called Hunchentoot.
+A full script exists, but the Hunchentoot recordings were never completed.

-Basic tracks for Lemme Take You to the Beach were recorded during 1969 sessions for Hot Rats.
+Basic tracks for "Lemme Take You to the Beach" were recorded during The Hot Rats Sessions in 1969, with the working title "Dame Margret's Son To Be A Bride".
 The track was finished in 1976 at the Record Plant in Los Angeles.
-Down in De Dew comes from November 1972 sessions in New York and Los Angeles.
-For The Young Sophisticate is a 1973 studio recording from Bolic Sound and is different from the later live version on Tinsel Town Rebellion.
+"Down in De Dew" comes from November 1972 sessions in New York and Los Angeles.
+"For The Young Sophisticate" is a 1973 studio recording from Bolic Sound and is different from the later live version on Tinsel Town Rebellion.

-The album's opener Re-Gyptian Strut comes from December 1974 sessions at Caribou Ranch in Colorado.
-Flambé and Spider of Destiny were also recorded at the ranch with additional overdubs in 1976 at the Los Angeles Record Plant.
-These three are among the songs written by Zappa in 1972 for a stage musical called Hunchentoot.
-A full script exists, but the recordings of this project were never completed.

-The most substantial work is The Adventures of Greggery Peccary, a story set to music, which lasts over 20 minutes.
-The piece is scored for a large orchestra and was recorded in Los Angeles between 1972 and 1974.
-More orchestral works come from a September 1975 session with the 37-piece Abnuceals Emuukha Electric Symphony Orchestra, which was recorded at Royce Hall with conductor Michael Zearott.
-Zappa said the 1975 orchestral sessions alone cost him about $200,000.

 Most of the live tracks were recorded in December 1976 at the Palladium in New York City.
-The last recordings are live tracks including Tryin' to Grow a Chin from a February 1977 London show at the Hammersmith Odeon.
+The last recordings are live tracks including "Tryin' to Grow a Chin" from a February 1977 London show at the Hammersmith Odeon.
 This song also appeared in a different later recording on Sheik Yerbouti.

+Many of the orchestral works come from a September 1975 session with the 37-piece Abnuceals Emuukha Electric Symphony Orchestra, which was recorded at Royce Hall with conductor Michael Zearott.
+Zappa said the 1975 Royce Hall sessions alone cost him about $200,000, due to the number of musicians hired.

+The most substantial work is "The Adventures of Greggery Peccary", a story with Zappa's narration set to music, which lasts over 20 minutes.
+The piece is scored for a large orchestra and was recorded in Los Angeles between 1972 and 1974.